Skip to main content

-Having a digital presence opens many opportunities for your brand — both to strengthen visibility and to maintain authority over your online identity.
+Having a digital presence opens many opportunities for your brand, both to strengthen visibility and to maintain authority over your online identity.
 However, this visibility also increases risks.
-Scammers may create profiles or domains similar to yours to deceive customers and commit fraud.
-For this reason, continuous monitoring of social networks is essential to protect your reputation.
+Fraudsters may create profiles similar to yours to deceive customers and commit fraud.
+Therefore, continuous social media monitoring is essential to preserve your reputation.

 How do fake profiles harm your brand?

-Creating accounts on social media is simple and lightly regulated.
-This makes it easy for anyone to use your brand’s name, logo, or other elements to create fake profiles.
-These accounts may exploit the credibility you have built, carrying out scams, spreading misleading information, or misusing your digital identity.
+Creating social media accounts is simple and loosely regulated.
+This makes it easier for anyone to use your brand name, logo, or other elements to create fake profiles.
+These profiles can exploit the credibility you have built by carrying out scams, spreading misleading information, or misusing your digital identity.

-A fake profile can publish fake news, deceptive offers, or other types of harmful content — often without your knowledge.
-If not identified and removed quickly, these profiles can grow in visibility and reach more users, increasing the number of victims.
+A fake profile may promote fraudulent offers or content that harms your reputation, often without your awareness.
+If not identified and removed quickly, these accounts can gain reach and impact even more users, increasing the number of victims.

 How does fake profile monitoring work?

-Monitoring is proactive and performed by Bots configured in your monitoring environment.
-These Bots continuously scan social networks to identify possible fake profiles that use:
+Monitoring is proactive and carried out by Bots configured within your monitoring environment.
+These Bots continuously search social media platforms to identify potential fake profiles that use:

 For more details on how Bots work, see the article “Search Bots”.